 How to Host a Website on Linux VPS?
 A Complete Guide

-In this tutorial, we'll explore the steps needed to host your website on a Linux VPS.
+In this tutorial, we walk through the steps to host your website on a Linux VPS.
 These include choosing a good VPS provider, setting up the server environment, installing a web server, deploying website files, and managing domain and DNS settings to make your site accessible online.

 #Why do you need a VPS provider?